ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.9.7 (April 11th 2013) =

+* Fix: New installations have "headers already sent" due to the workaround for the dbDelta bug in WordPress.
+Test for index before deleting.
 * Fix: logic for attribute / admin panel settings check.
 Any attribute that has an admin panel setting and shortcode is not honoring settings.

 = 3.9.6 (April 10th, 2013) =